trellisproject/.github/profile/README.md

-# Trellis Systems
+# Trellis

-Hi, we're Trellis Systems, we are making a Church Management System (ChMS) for the modern era.
+Hi, we're Trellis, we are making a Church Management System (ChMS) for the modern era.

 Watch this space for updates!